Embird Embroidery Software

 These parameters are organized into several tabs:

-Main Settings of Design Tab
+Main Settings of Design

-Reference Width, Reference Height .
-These parameters are used for user defined Border Samples.
+Reference Width, Reference Height.
+These parameters are used for user-defined border Samples.

-Thread Related Adjustment Tab
+Thread Related Settings

 Start / end gap on Fill object